d12frosted/elpa-mirror/gnu/embark-readme.txt

     uses of `embark-act-all'; you can turn this off by setting the user option `embark-confirm-act-all' to `nil'.)

-  • The `embark-collect-snapshot' command produces a buffer listing all the current candidates, for you to peruse and run actions on at your leisure.
-The candidates can be viewed in a grid or as a list showing additional annotations.
+  • The `embark-collect' command produces a buffer listing all the current candidates, for you to peruse and run actions on at your leisure.
+The candidates are displayed as a list showing additional annotations.

+    The Embark Collect buffer is "dired-like": you can mark and unmark candidates with `m' and `u', you can unmark all marked candidates with `U' or toggle the marks with `t'.
+In an Embark Collect buffer `embark-act-all' is bound to `A' and will act on all currently marked candidates if there any, and will act on all candidates if none are marked.

   • The `embark-export' command tries to open a buffer in an appropriate major mode for the set of candidates.
 If the candidates are files